StanfordVL/franka-panda-iprl/README.md

 If this happens, simply flush the redis database and restart the driver.
 If this happens very often, make sure no extra processes are running on the NUC.

+### Reset Behavior
+When a robot reset is commanded, the driver will ask for confirmation from the user prior to executing the reset.
+Simply press Enter on the driver terminal to initiate the reset.

+During reset commands the robot will use a joint space controller to return to a neutral position.
+This controller does not do any collision checking, so it is important that the user monitor the robot state and have the user-stop ready.

 Redis Keys
 ----------